4 min read

-If you’re on the fence between being a nonprofit and a for-profit company, hybrid entities are worth considering.
+If you’re on the fence between forming your entity as a nonprofit vs. a for-profit company, hybrid entities are worth considering.
 There are two main types of hybrid entities: L3Cs and B Corps.
+We'll discuss both in this blog.

 Untitled design (4)